What is a GoshuinchŌ?

 Types of Goshuin Seals

 Occasionally a shrine or temple may offer more than one seal.
 One popular alternative are those of the Seven Lucky Gods (七福神), which are available at shrines/temples affiliated with a “lucky pilgrimage”.
-In the case of temples, different bodhisattvas or incarnations of the Buddha associated with different worship halls on the property might be offered as separate seals.
-For example, at Kiyomizu-dera in Kyoto you can get three- Kannon at the main hall of worship, Fudō Myō’ō at the pagoda, and Amida Nyorai at the sacred spring.
+In the case of temples, different bodhisattvas or incarnations of the Buddha associated with different worship halls on the property might be represented as separate seals.
+For example, Kiyomizu-dera in Kyoto has more than ten different seals to collect for various pilgrimages and objects of worship on the temple grounds.

 Some other types of seals include those related to a particular feature of the location, a specific festival period, or a seal commemorating a particular status.
 When in doubt, go for the “main” seal: gohonzan at temples, gohonsha at shrines.